RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 # Part 4: Pandemic Simulation
-Now that you have seen how to use the refactored code and easily buillt on the Particle class, let's try to re-use the super class we created earlier (SimulationObject) to build another class.
+Now that you have seen how to use the refactored code and easily built on the Particle class, let's try to re-use the super class we created earlier (SimulationObject) to build another class.
 The class Person has been started for you and when completed will actually allow you to simulate a viral infection spread in a population.
 Person will need significant modifications.